dynamsoft-docs/document-normalizer-docs/programming/ios/user-guide.md

    end
    ```

-2. Install the frameworks through pod command to generate **HelloWorld.xcworkspace**
+2. Execute the pod command to install the frameworks and generate workspace(**HelloWorld.xcworkspace**):

    ```sh
    pod install